Free · no signup · buyer-ready estimate

 Built for sponsorship buyers

-Public YouTube data cannot reveal a creator's private rate card or their last closed deal.
-What it can do: show how many people actually watch recent uploads, which niche CPM band applies, and what a fair range looks like before you email their manager.
+Public YouTube data cannot reveal last closed deals.
+It can show how many people watch recent uploads, which niche CPM band applies, and what a fair range looks like before you email their manager.

 Public performance

-Recent view counts on long-form uploads and Shorts drive the estimate.
-Subscriber count shows up for context, but brands usually pay for expected delivery — and delivery shows up in views, not vanity metrics.
+Recent views on long-form and Shorts drive the estimate.
+Brands pay for delivery — not subscriber vanity metrics.

 Format-aware rates